Building and Developing

 No alterations to the Model Sewer Adoption Agreement will usually be permitted.

 We appreciate that construction work may need to begin before the S104 agreement has been signed by all parties.
-So not to delay the start of your construction work, you can complete an early start request once you have received technical acceptance and made payment of the S104 fees.
-The early start request can be submitted to Sewer.Adoptions@severntent.co.uk.
+So not to delay the start of your construction work, you can view and download an Early Start Request form (PDF) once you have received conditonal or technical acceptance and made payment of the S104 fees.
+The early start request form can be submitted to Sewer.Adoptions@severntent.co.uk.
+We will then be in touch to arrange a pre-start meeting on site.

 Step Four - Construction of sewerage system